Skip to main content

 Foliage Description

-Dark green, glossy, ovate with wavy (undulate) margins, 2-4 inches (5-10 cm) long; turns golden-bronze to copper in fall; marcescent — dead leaves persist on the tree through winter, especially on hedged or young specimens
+dark green, glossy, ovate with wavy (undulate) margins, 2-4 inches (5-10 cm) long; golden-bronze to copper in fall; dead leaves are marcescent and persist on the tree through winter, especially on hedged and young specimens

 Growing Conditions